FutureOrientedCreator/the-sovereign-individual-zh/README.md

 - Nationalism, Reaction, and the New Luddites
 - The Twilight of Democracy
 - Morality and Crime in the "Natural Economy" of the Information Age

+## Copyright
+This repo is for educational purposes.
+The copyright of these files belongs to the original writer and translator.